Powers of the president of the United States: Executive clemency

 Article II of the United States Constitution gives the president the power of clemency.
 The two most commonly used clemency powers are those of pardon and commutation.
 A pardon is an official forgiveness for an acknowledged crime.
 Once a pardon is issued, all punishment for the crime is waived.
 A person seeking executive clemency by pardon, reprieve, commutation of sentence, or remission of fine shall execute a formal petition.
 The petition shall be addressed to the president of the United States and shall be submitted to the pardon attorney, Department of Justice, Washington, D.C.
 20530, except for petitions relating to military offenses.
 A person accepting the pardon through execution of a formal petition must, however, acknowledge that the crime did take place.
-The president can only grant pardons for federal offences.
+The president can only grant pardons for federal offenses.
 The president maintains the Office of the Pardon Attorney in the U.S. Department of Justice to review all requests for pardons.
 The president can also commute a sentence which, in effect, changes the punishment to time served.
 While the guilty party may be released from custody or not have to serve out a prison term, all other punishments still apply.

 Most pardons are issued as oversight of the judicial branch, especially in cases where the Federal Sentencing Guidelines are considered too severe.
 This power can check the legislative and judicial branches by altering punishment for crimes.
 Presidents can issue blanket amnesty to forgive entire groups of people.
 For example, President Jimmy Carter granted amnesty to Vietnam draft dodgers who had fled to Canada.
 Presidents can also issue temporary suspensions of prosecution or punishment in the form of respites.
 This power is most commonly used to delay federal sentences of execution.

 Pardons can be controversial when they appear to be politically motivated.
 President George W. Bush commuted the sentence of White House staffer Lewis "Scooter" Libby and President Donald Trump commuted the sentence of and later pardoned Roger Stone.